subvertnormality/mosaic/README.md

 #### Sequencer start and stop

-To start or halt the sequencer, simply press the active page in the menu.
+To start the sequencer, simply press the active page in the menu.
 If the sequencer is in motion, the active page button will give off a gentle blink.
+To stop the sequencer, _hold_ the currently active and gently blinking page in the menu for two seconds.

 #### Midi Panic